bliutwo/leetcode_sols/leetcode_memo.md

 if (isalnum(c))
 ```

 - List it out, out loud: What are some common mistakes you make while coding that you should check for before submitting your solution?
-(1)
+(2)
-  - use `--` instead of `++`, or vice versa
+  - you often use `--` instead of `++`, or vice versa
+  - you often forget punctuation
+  - you often don't check the problem statement before submitting

 - store square root of *x* into double *a* (you will declare *a*)